Clara Seekamp: The Ballarat Times

 By 1854, Clara had become the de facto wife of Henry Seekamp, editor and publisher of The Ballarat Times, and 10 years her junior.
 Although they referred to each other as husband and wife, and Clara and her younger children took Seekamp's name, no official record of a marriage has been found.
 The Ballarat Times was run in their household, which was on Bakery Hill, close to the Gravel Pits.
 The newspaper was successful, and the little building they had had before was turned into a compound which consisted of: a printing office, stables, a kitchen, a separate residence, office and a coach-house.
 Her husband was a supporter of the Ballarat Reform League, and the newspaper's fiery editorials on behalf of the miners eventually drew government attention.
-The day after the Eureka Stockade, Henry Seekamp was arrested for Seditious Libel on 4 December 1855.
+The day after the Eureka Stockade, Henry Seekamp was arrested for seditious libel on 4 December 1855.

 Writing

 Historian Clare Wright speculates that Clara herself may have written some of the offending editorials, (Henry claimed in his defence that he had not written all of them) as she was erudite enough, and more convenient than other candidates that have been suggested.
-Certainly while Henry was in gaol, Clara took over the running of the Ballarat Times, becoming the first female editor of an Australian newspaper, and her editorials proved equally, if not more outspoken than her husband's.
+Certainly while Henry was in jail, Clara took over the running of the Ballarat Times, becoming the first female editor of an Australian newspaper, and her editorials proved equally, if not more outspoken than her husband's.

 After Governor Hotham accused unnamed 'foreigners' of stirring up the rebellion, Clara responded with the New Year's Day editorial of 1855, writing: